puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 degradation of Pod counts as the default value of this key is 1 (reference [Deployment Replicas](/docs/concepts/workloads/controllers/deployment#replicas)).
 Upon the update, all Pods except 1 will begin their termination procedures.
-Any deployment application afterwards will behave as normal and respect a rolling update configuration as desired.
+Any deployment application afterwards will behave as expected and respect a rolling update configuration as desired.
 You can avoid this degradation by choosing one of the following two methods based on how you are modifying your deployments: